 In order to consume this amount of carbs on a daily basis, we would have to consume plenty of sugar or refined processed foods.
 Eating healthy foods, on the other hand, won’t give us this amount of carbs for sure.

-Another bad advice for us is that we could replace the calories from sugar with another source of carbs.
-This would mean we can eat candy instead of salad, as long as our portions equal in calories.
+Another bad piece of advice for us is that we could replace the calories from sugar with another source of carbs.
+This would mean we can eat candy instead of salad, as long as our portions are equal in calories.
 Seriously?

 Since obesity is associated with type 2 diabetes, experts often recommended following a low-fat diet.
 But, eating fat won’t make us fat.
 Instead, eating poor-quality carbs and sugar is the reason for weight gain in many people.

 That’s why a low-carb diet is more successful than a low-fat diet when it comes to improvement in blood sugar control, cardiovascular markers, and weight loss.